Yusuf A. Hannun: Early life

-Discovery of Sphingolipid Signaling
+Discovery of sphingolipid signalling

 In 1983, Hannun left Lebanon to take up specialty training at Duke University with a fellowship in hematology and oncology as well as undergoing post-doctoral training in Biochemistry under Professor Robert Bell.
 It was during this time that Hannun made the initial discovery that protein kinase C was inhibited by sphingosine, showing a bioactive effect for a sphingolipid for the first time and suggesting that "a role for sphingolipids in transmembrane signaling may emerge".
 Prior to this discovery, sphingolipids had primarily been thought to be inert, structural components of cell membranes.
 Subsequent work by Hannun and his laboratory demonstrated the turnover of sphingolipids in response to cell stimuli, analogous to phosphoinositide turnover, and the linking of sphingolipids, most notably ceramide, to biologies such as cell death, growth arrest, and differentiation.
 These early studies by Hannun and his colleagues ushered in a period of broader investigation on sphingolipid metabolism and function.